pjborowiecki/ARKA-Veterinary-Clinic-Page-and-Appointment-Booking-System/README.md

 ## Features:

-- [ ] Email and Password authentication with NextAuth
+- [x] Email and Password authentication with NextAuth v.5 and its middlewaree
-- [ ] Email address verification functionality
+- [x] Email address verification functionality
-- [x] Database and ORM set up
+- [x] Database and ORM set up with PlanetScale's MySQL and DrizzleORM
-- [ ] Password reset functionality
+- [x] Password reset functionality
 - [ ] Email templates with React Email
 - [x] Functional contact form
 - [x] Functional and styled landing page
 - [x] Admin dashboard UI
 - [x] Input validation with Zod
-- [ ] Rigorous linting and TypeScript type checking
+- [x] Rigorous linting and TypeScript type checking

 <br />

+- [ ] Implement mobile navigation (ladning and admin)
-- [ ] Functional booking form
+- [x] Functional booking form
+- [ ] Refactor availability-, booking-, clinic-, user-, and email-related server actions, to be consistent with auth actions.
+- [ ] Complete the privacy policy page
+- [ ] Translate email templates to Polish
 - [ ] Fetch bookings in the admin panel
 - [ ] Server-side pagination of results in admin dashboard
 - [ ] CRUD operations for bookings in the admin dashboard (confirm, update, reject, delete)